antontutoveanu/quantum-tic-tac-toe/README.md

 The output from the quantum computer isn't always correct.

-Use the simulator for accuracy while the quantum computer is for novelty.
+Use the simulator for accuracy while the quantum computer is more for novelty.